Inklingo

 situaciones

-Choose 'situaciones' to describe a general state of affairs, a particular case, or a set of circumstances, often implying a more abstract or broader context.
+Use this to describe the current state of affairs or a particular set of circumstances, often implying a specific event or problem.

 A colorful storybook illustration featuring three distinct, small circular vignettes placed side-by-side.
 The first circle shows a sunny day with a butterfly.
 The second circle shows a dark night with a crescent moon.
 The third circle shows a simple scene of a busy market stall.